juodyalmohideb-source/MajorFit-ML-Academic-Major-Suitability/README.md

 Results

-After hyperparameter tuning, Logistic Regression and Decision Tree achieved the highest test accuracy of 65.3% among the implemented models.
+After hyperparameter tuning, Logistic Regression and Decision Tree achieved the highest test accuracy of 65.3%.

-The results demonstrate that hyperparameter optimization can significantly improve the performance of some machine learning models, particularly the Decision Tree in this project.
+The results show that hyperparameter tuning improved the performance of the Decision Tree significantly.

 Deployment